hantsy/vertx-sandbox/docs/rest.md

     });
 ```

-The `Router` is a specific `Handler<HttpServerRequest>`  which simplifies the handling Http requests and allow chain multiple handlers.
+The request handling work is done by  the above `.requestHandler(Handler<HttpServerRequest>)`.
+The `Router` is a specific `Handler<HttpServerRequest>`  which simplifies the handling HTTP requests and allows chaining a sequence of handlers.

-We defines  a  `Router` via `reoutes` to assemble the handling  of all routes.
+Add a `reoutes` method to handle requests  of all routes in a central place, it returns the router.

 ```java
 //create routes